Stirring it up:

 - 1 t baking powder

-- 4 c all purpose flour (King Arthur Baking Co. is my choice!)
+- 4 c all purpose flour (from King Arthur Baking Co. is my choice!)

 - 1 egg for egg wash